zami45/JS_WriteUp/variables and datatypes/undefined.md

 It will print the log statement inside `else` case.So setting `undefined` to `true` will not work in global scope.
 Creating a variable named `undefined` and setting a `truthy` value to it will not pass the test of `if-else` block.The `undefined` property of global object will prevail in global scope.

-But scenario might change with the change of scope and pre-assumed norms can change with it.
+> ### **But scenario might change with the change of scope and pre-assumed notions can change with it...**

 In javascript every function ships with it's own private scope.
 It is called local scope.When a function invocation occurs, javascript execution enters into a local scope.
 Now what `undefined` have to do with it.
 We've already seen that we can not change the default